 3. Sleep 8 Consecutive Hours

 The busiest times are the mornings when everyone goes to work, the evenings when people go out, and late into the early AM’s on the weekends.
 I need a lot of sleep otherwise I become a little

 murderous cranky.
 This can be hard given when things are busy, so I suggest sticking to one schedule and realizing you cannot feasibly drive during EVERY busy/peak hour.

 Driving without enough sleep can be tempting at times because you want to hit busy hours or get peak rides.
 However, is also dangerous and when you drive while feeling crappy, it tends to result in crappy driving.
 One accident can more than ruin any extra money from not getting enough sleep.

 4. Have a Caffeine Strategy

 I live on caffeine.
-I basically convert caffeine into money and urine.
+When I become an Uber driver, I basically convert caffeine into money and urine.
 Without it, I turn into a zombie and will stumble around your neighborhood without even knowing I’m awake.
 Some people say that caffeine is not good for you or something but I’m gonna share a secret: Those people are liars.